Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Empirical Results

 \section{Empirical Results}

 We evaluate our proposed dispersion loss under two training regimes.
 First, we conduct mid-training experiments~\cite{Octothinker}, in which we continue training pre-trained \texttt{GPT2} and \texttt{Qwen3} models for an additional 200~M tokens on the \texttt{wikitext-103} dataset~\cite{wikitext}.
+We repeat the experiments under three random seeds, and report the mean and standard deviation for each metric.
 This setting provides a computationally efficient proof of concept, feasible on a single NVIDIA A100 GPU, enabling controlled ablations and systematic hyperparameter studies.

 We then perform full pre-training from scratch to examine the effects of incorporating dispersion loss on the formation of representational geometry. \texttt{Qwen3} models are trained on the \texttt{allenai/c4} dataset~\cite{AI2_C4} for 156~B tokens using 640 GPUs.